 - a.
 The majority of new homes should be of 2, 3, or 4 bedrooms; - b.
 A small proportion of new homes should be of 5+ bedrooms; - c.
 A small proportion of new homes should be of 1 or 2 bedrooms in flatted accommodation; - d.
 A small proportion of new bungalow type homes should be included in each Grid Square; - e.
-All existing social rented homes will either be retained or refurbished or will be replaced by another social rented home in the same Grid Square so that there will be no net loss in the total number of social rented homes; - f.
+In each grid square all existing social rented homes will either be retained or replaced by another social rented home.
+Variations from this principle will only be supported where economic and technical viability information supports such an approach or where other types of housing adequately address the housing needs of the community. - f.
 All new affordable homes will be either social rented, intermediate housing or Starter Homes and the majority of these should be 2 bedroom; - g.
-At least 5% of all new open market homes in each Grid Square shall be provided as serviced plots for custom builders; and - h.
-A portion of new homes should be suited to the needs to older households in each estate through a combination of independent living schemes, sheltered accommodation or other supported housing.

-3.36 This policy seeks to establish the overall housing principles of the regeneration programme in Woughton, based on the findings of the Housing Needs Assessment report prepared for the Community Council in November 2015.
-It sets out the kind of mix of housing types and tenures in those Grid Squares to ensure that the housing offer of the Parish is broadened to appeal to a wider range of households than is currently the case.

-3.37 Affordable housing includes social rented, affordable rented and intermediate housing, provided to specified eligible households whose needs are not met by the market.
+Subject to evidence of demand at least 5% of all new open market homes in each Grid Square shall be provided as serviced plots for custom builders; and - h.
+The size and arrangement of new dwellings should be suited to the needs to older households in each estate through a combination of independent living schemes, sheltered accommodation or other supported housing. - 3.36 This policy seeks to establish the overall housing principles of the regeneration programme in Woughton, based on the findings of the Housing Needs Assessment report prepared for the Community Council in November 2015.
+It sets out the kind of mix of housing types and tenures in those Grid Squares to ensure that the housing offer of the Parish is broadened to appeal to a wider range of households than is currently the case. - 3.37 Affordable housing includes social rented, affordable rented and intermediate housing, provided to specified eligible households whose needs are not met by the market.
 Social housing is let at low rents on a secure basis to those who are most in need or struggling with their costs of housing.
 Intermediate' housing is a term which refers to housing which falls between 'social housing' (such as traditional rented council housing) and 'open market' housing; it is intended to bridge the gap between the two.
 Starter homes will be exclusively available for first-time buyers under the age of 40 and sold at a discount of at least 20 per cent of the market price.
 Self-build or custom build homes are projects where someone directly organises the design and construction of their new home.